Gonzaga coach Mark Few cited for DUI in Idaho - WHIZ News

 The report stated that Few exhibited “several signs of intoxication” and that he refused to complete field sobriety tests.
 Few provided breath samples of .119 and .120, which is above the legal limit of .08, the report stated.

-Gonzaga athletic director Chris Standiford released a statement saying the school is aware of the report regarding Few.
+Gonzaga athletic director Chris Standiford released a statement earlier Tuesday saying the school was aware of Few’s situation.

 “While the facts of the situation are still being evaluated, we understand its severity and the legal process that will follow,” Standiford said.
 “As a Gonzaga employee, we respect Coach Few’s right to privacy and will refrain from further comment at this time.”